HomeGlossary › Conifer

 Chemistry and Scent Profile

-Sourcing coniferous materials typically involves careful harvesting of needles, bark, and resin.
-The extraction methods may include steam distillation for essential oils or solvent extraction for resinous products.
-Each method preserves the unique aromatic profile that conifers contribute to fragrances.
-These ingredients bring a touch of nature into the bottle and connect the wearer to the serene beauty of coniferous landscapes.
+Sourcing coniferous materials typically involves harvesting the needles, bark, and resin.
+Extraction methods include steam distillation for essential oils and solvent extraction for resinous products.
+Each method retains the aromatic character conifers contribute to fragrances.

 Role in Perfumery